agubran/GitOps-Vault/README.md

 ![Image 1](image/avp-prefix.png)
 - if your vault in same cluster, then the address is : `http://SERVICENAME.NAMESPACE.svc:PORT`, otherwise the plugin will not work! :zap:
 ![Image 2](image/address.png)
-- set the write permissions and path in the attached policy, otherwise you will get a permission denied issue! :stop_sign:
+- set the right permissions and path in the attached policy, otherwise you will get a permission denied issue! :stop_sign:
 didn't take a screenshot :( :grimacing:, so ...
 - make sure of the secret id ttl, if you are not an expert with vault, I recommand leaving it default way!:vertical_traffic_light:
 - using vault http api from inside a pod where vault deployed is super useful way of debugging!:construction:

 # Implementation:

-## preparation
+## Preparation
 To manage secrets using Vault plugin in GitOps:

 ### Updating k8s secret file with: